jahidulpabelislam/sticky-footer.js/README.md

 ## Why?

-I had decided to create this library as I has found my self creating and using this effect/code in all my projects, so thought it will be nice to only have it in one place.
+I decided to create this library as I have found myself recreating and using this effect/code in all my projects, so thought it would be better to only have it in one place.
-This way maintenance all use of this effect can be done easily.
-While also helping the developer community, with this nice small helper library for the front-end.
+This makes it easier to maintain all uses of this effect.
+While also helping the developer community, with this small helper library for the front-end.

 ## How?